ChrisDemSas/Data-Visualization/README.md

 # Introduction

 Hello there!
 You have stumbled upon my data visualization project archive, where I upload all of the data visualization projects that I have worked on.
-There is material ranging from academic projects to mini data visualization projects to project showcases.
+There is material ranging from mini data visualization projects to project showcases.

 # Mini Projects
 This section is where my mini projects for data visualization are displayed.
 The goal here is to learn the tools needed to perform EDA and data visualization.